MonnXI/ZenShell/README.md

 ## What's happening right now:
   We are currently working on ZenShell's website to get more people to know ZenShell.
+We are also working on a better installation wizard made with electron.

 ## Description:
   ZenShell is a project of bash with custom commands and modules that you can install to do things